 Hepatitis refers to any inflammation of the liver.
 Autoimmune hepatitis occurs when the immune system, which normally protects the body from infection, attacks healthy cells in the liver, causing chronic inflammation.
 Without treatment, this inflammation can cause scarring in the liver, known as cirrhosis, and ultimately, liver failure.

-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone have extensive experience in diagnosing and treating autoimmune hepatitis in children.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone have extensive experience in diagnosing and treating autoimmune hepatitis in children.

 The exact cause and factors that may trigger autoimmune hepatitis are unknown.
 Autoimmune hepatitis tends to occur in girls and young women, especially those who have other autoimmune conditions, such as celiac disease, Crohn’s disease, lupus, rheumatoid arthritis, or Sjogren’s syndrome.

 Autoimmune hepatitis is divided into two main types: type 1 is more common in adolescents, and type 2 usually begins during infancy or childhood.
 Both types have the same symptoms, and children and teens with either type often receive the same treatments.